brave/brave-core/tools/perf/updating_test_profiles.md

 ## Important details

-* The profiles are stored as zip archives in the `perf-data` bucket on AWS S3 storage.
+* The profiles are stored as zip archives in the `brave-perf-data` bucket on AWS S3 storage.
 * `brave-core` stores only sha1 hashes of these profiles.
 * Profiles have versions.
 After updating, the old browser versions continue to use the old profiles (using git history to rewind the time).
 This ensures build reproducibility.